 SS Marine Sulphur Queen – Not Seaworthy

-The SS Marine Sulphur Queen, was originally an oil tanker utilized in World War II that was converted to carry molten sulphur.
-The 524 foot ship disappeared off the coast of Florida taking with her the lives of 39 crew members.
+The SS Marine Sulphur Queen, was originally an oil tanker utilized in World War II that was converted to carry molten sulfur.
+The 524-foot ship disappeared off the coast of Florida taking with her the lives of 39 crew members.

-The vessel, originally named SS Esso New Haven, was built by Sun Shipbuilding and Dry Dock Company in Chester, Pennsylvania in March, 1944.
+The vessel, originally named SS Esso New Haven, was built by Sun Shipbuilding and Dry Dock Company in Chester, Pennsylvania in March 1944.
 It was just one of many T2 tankers built to carry and transport oil.
-In 1960, she was placed in dry dock, converted to carrying a cargo of molten sulphur, and rechristened the Marine Sulphur Queen.
+In 1960, she was placed in dry dock, converted to carrying a cargo of molten sulfur, and rechristened the Marine Sulphur Queen.

-The ship’s last voyage began on February 2, 1963 out of Beaumont, Texas, with a cargo of sulphur weighing 15,260 tons, destined for Norfolk, Virginia.
+The ship’s last voyage began on February 2, 1963, out of Beaumont, Texas, with a cargo of sulfur weighing 15,260 tons, destined for Norfolk, Virginia.
 On February 4, near Florida, an ordinary radio message was sent by a crewman, giving the ships’ position.
-That was the last report made from the Marine Sulphur Queen.
-The ship was listed as missing two days later and a search for the vessel and her 39 crew members was began.
+That was the last report made by the Marine Sulphur Queen.
+The ship was listed as missing two days later and a search for the vessel and her 39 crew members was begun.
 The Marine Sulphur Queen was thought to have gone down somewhere in the Straits of Florida and though the search continued for 19 days, only a few life preservers and some debris was ever found.

 The Coast Guard immediately launched an investigation that primarily questioned the seaworthiness of the ship, going so far as to the state that its condition should have prevented her from going to sea at all.